microsoft/fast/sites/website/src/docs/design-systems/high-contrast.md

 FAST has a [forcedColorsStylesheetBehavior](https://github.com/microsoft/fast/blob/master/packages/web-components/fast-foundation/src/utilities/match-media-stylesheet-behavior.ts) utility function that is used to construct `forced-colors` in a stylesheet.
 This function is passed to the `withBehavior` function from the `css` tagged template object.

 :::note
-The reason for this behavior is to avoid the runtime cost applying forced-color style rules when the UA does not match the forced-colors @media query, FAST exposes a behavior that conditionally adds and removes stylesheets based on the forced-colors @media query. forced-colors stylesheets can then be conditionally applied where necessary.
+The reason for this behavior is to avoid the runtime cost of applying forced-color style rules when the UA does not match the forced-colors @media query, FAST exposes a behavior that conditionally adds and removes stylesheets based on the forced-colors @media query. forced-colors stylesheets can then be conditionally applied where necessary.
 :::

 **Example**